calebmsword/kivy/README.md

 <img src="https://github.com/calebmsword/kivy/assets/85499281/cbfa4692-b91f-46ca-9f9d-f30de60e15a7" height=600 />

-One final thing: if the `row_force_default` property of the gridLayout is set to `True`, the height of each slot is set to `row_default_height` no matter what, no questions asked.
+One final thing: if the `row_force_default` property of the gridLayout is set to `True`, the height of the `n`th slot is set to the value mapped by `n` in `rows_minimum`, unless `rows_minimum` does not contain `n` as a key, in which case the slot is set to `row_default_height`.
 However, this means that if you set the `size_hint` to (`None`, `None`) and then assign a size to the widget, you can make the widget have any `width` and `height` that you want.
 This is the only way to exceed the size of the slot for the widget.

+To summarize:

+ - Rows are 0-indexed, so row 0 is the first row, row 1 is the second row, etc. No matter the orientation of the GridLayout (`tb-lr`, `bt-lr`, etc), the topmost row is row 0.
+ - GridLayouts create slots for each of their child widgets.
+The slots have the same height for every row.
+Widgets are placed in the bottom left of each slot.
+ - If the widget has a value for `size_hint_y` that is not `None`, then it will take the full height of the slot.
+If the `size_hint_y` is `None`, then it is possible for the widget to take less than or more than the height of the slot.
+ - If `force_row_default` set to `True`, then the height of the slots for row `n` is set to the value mapped by `n` in `rows_minimum` if `rows_minimum` contains the key `n`.
+If `rows_minimum` does not contain the key for `n`, then the height of the slots for row `n` is determined by the value of `row_height_default`.
+   - If a child in row `n` has a `size_hint_y` set to `None`, then the value of its `height` determines the height of the widget.
+If `height` is less than the height of the slot, then the widget will not fill the entire vertical space of the slot.
+If the `height` exceeds the height of the slot, then the widget will exceed the space of the slot.
+   - If the child has any non-`None` value for `size_hint_y`, then it will fill the entire height of the slot.
+ - If `force_row_default` is set to `False`:
+   - The GridLayout finds the largest of the following three values for the `n`th row and sets that value as the minimum height of that row.
+     - If the key `n` exists in `rows_minimum`, then it uses the value mapped by `n`.
+If the key `n` is not in `rows_minimum`, then negative infinity.
+     - If at least one child in the `n`th row has a `size_hint_y` set to `None`, then it uses the maximum height of every one of these children.
+If there are no children with a `size_hint_y` set to `None` in the `n`th row, then negative infinity.
+     - The value of `row_height_default`.
+   - The GridLayout then determines the allotted height for each row.
+This is calculated by subtracting the following values from the height of the GridLayout:
+     - The padding_top of the GridLayout (`padding[1]`)
+     - The padding_bottom of the GridLayout (`padding[3]`)
+     - The spacing between each row (`spacing[1]` * (number of rows - 1))
+     - The sum of minimum heights for each row
+   - If the allotted height is greater than 0, then the GridLayout provides additional height to the rows through the following process.
+     - If every widget in the `n`th row has a `size_hint_y` with a value of `None`, then no additional height is added to this row.
+     - If at least one widget in row `n` has a non-`None` `size_hint_y`:
+       - The GridLayout calculates the sum of maximum `size_hint_y`'s for each row that contains at least one widget with a non-`None` `size_hint_y`
+       - The GridLayout calculates the ratio of the maximum `size_hint_y` in row `n` to the sum of all maximum `size_hint_y`'s.
+       - The GridLayout multiplies this ratio by the allotted height and adds that to the minimum height of row `n`.

+ When keeping track of these behaviors, it is extremely useful to remember the following default values for properties of GridLayouts and widgets:
+  - GridLayout:
+    - `force_row_default`: `False`
+    - `rows_minimum`: `{}`
+    - `row_height_default`: 0
+  - Widget:
+    - `size_hint`: `(1, 1)`
+      - Consequently, `size_hint_y`: `1`
+    - `size`: `(100, 100)`
+      - Consequently, `height`: `100`

 The behavior of widths and columns follows in the natural way.
-Just copy-paste what is written above, but replace every "row" with "column", every `row` with `col`, every "height" with "width", and so on.
+Just copy-paste what is written above, but replace every "row" with "column", every `row` with `col`, every "height" with "width", every "vertical" with "horizontal", and so on.

 # Kivy Coordinates
 [Back to title](#kivy-notes)